 Josephine Decker’s film Shirley, starring Elisabeth Moss, won the 2020 Sundance U.S. Dramatic Special Jury Award for Auteur Filmmaking.
 Her prior feature, Madeline’s Madeline, played at Sundance, Berlinale, and scores of festivals worldwide.
 Hailed a “mind-scrambling masterpiece” (Indiewire), it was nominated for Best Picture at IFP’s Gotham Awards and for two Independent Spirit Awards.
 Her most recent feature The Sky is Everywhere (Apple, A24) was a New York Times Critic's Pick.

-Decker also explores collaborative storytelling by directing TV, documentaries, and theater, teaching at Princeton and CalArts and leading artist residencies with The School of Making Thinking.
-She is working on a documentary about teen mothers in Dallas, where she’s from.
-Dallas offers limited access to contraception and health insurance, housing assistance that has been priced out by the booming real estate market, and has the highest repeat teen pregnancy rate in the country.
+Decker also explores collaborative storytelling by directing TV, documentaries, and theater, teaching at Princeton and CalArts, and leading artist residencies with The School of Making Thinking.
+She is working on a documentary about teen mothers in Dallas, a city that offers limited access to contraception and health insurance, has the highest repeat teen pregnancy rate in the country, and offers little housing assistance in a booming real estate market.

 At MacDowell, Decker worked on a screenplay inspired by fairy tales, by her time playing in an all-female accordion orchestra, and by the very epic and very ordinary aspects of motherhood.